 Different fins offer different features, such as speed, balance, freedom of motion.
 Before you make your purchase, make sure you know which type of fin you’re in search of.

-Open heeled fins are generally more spacious and have more room to fit your feet.
-They are usually meant to be worn with booties, which not only protect your feet from getting blisters and bruises, but also keep them warm.
-They’re ideal for diving in colder climates and for beginners still getting accustomed to the elements.
+Open heel fins are generally more spacious and have more room to fit your feet.
+They are usually meant to be worn with booties, which not only protect your feet from getting blisters and bruises but also keep them warm.
+Open heel fins are ideal for diving in cold water and for beginners still getting accustomed to the elements.
 These open-heel fins come with a heel strap to secure the fins around your feet.
 To accommodate different sizes the higher-end models do come with a bungee heel strap.

-The closed heel fin is what divers initially started out with.
-While they’re generally lighter on the pocket, these fins present the risk of causing blisters, or even slipping off your feet since they’re basically just slip-on.
+The closed heel fin, or full foot fin, is what divers initially started out with.
+While full foot fins are generally lighter on the pocket, these fins present the risk of causing blisters or even slipping off your feet since they’re basically just slip-on.
 These full foot fins have a foot pocket that you slip into as if it was a shoe.

 Paddle fins have no cuts or openings and allow for simple up and down motion.
 If you like a challenge and have greater body strength, then go for these.

 As the name suggests, split fins are split down the middle, which helps you move around with greater speed.
 Unlike the paddle fins, they offer more flexibility in terms of movements and change in direction.